Children Embracing in Circle

 Welcome To My Website!

 My name is Dr. Debbie Harnois, and I am the school counselor at MCE.
-I have been in education for 19 years serving students in a variety of roles – elementary substitute teacher, pre-k paraprofessional, middle school counselor, and high school counselor.
-This is my third year at Mulberry Creek Elementary.
+Most students and parents call me Dr. Debbie.
+I have been in education for 19 years serving students in a variety of roles ---- elementary substitute teacher, pre-k paraprofessional, middle school counselor, and high school counselor.
+This is my fifth year at Mulberry Creek Elementary.

-After working in the legal field for 13 years, I returned to college and graduated with a B.S. in Psychology and an M.Ed. in School Counseling from Columbus State University.
-I received my Ph.D. in Psychology from Northcentral University.
+After working in the legal field for 13 years, I returned to college and received a B.S. in Psychology and a M.Ed. in School Counseling from Columbus State University and a Ph.D. in Psychology from Northcentral University.
 I am a Nationally Certified Counselor and a Licensed Professional Counselor for the state of Georgia.

 I adore my MCE students, and it is a pleasure to come to work every day.
 I am blessed to be employed in Harris County, and I especially love being here among the people of this awesome community.
 If you have ever heard that we are a family, it is true.
 We take care of our people, and we love our children!